Young Kids Are Getting The Best Protection From Current Flu Vaccine

 Federal health officials say that, as they anticipated, the flu vaccine isn't very effective this year — but they say it has still prevented thousands of serious illnesses and deaths.

 The Centers for Disease Control and Prevention figures that, overall, the flu vaccine is 36 percent effective at preventing disease.
-One bright point for parents of young kids: Children aged six months to 8 years responded significantly better to the vaccine than older Americans.
+One bright point for parents of young kids: Children ages 6 months to 8 years responded significantly better to the vaccine than older Americans.

 There are three major strains of flu virus circulating at the moment, causing one of the worst flu seasons in recent years.
-The vaccine is 25 percent effective against most common strain, H3N2.
+The vaccine is 25 percent effective against the most common strain, H3N2.
 It's 42 percent effective against influenza B viruses and 67 percent effective against H1N1 viruses, according to the results of a study involving about 4,600 people.

-"Even with current vaccine effectiveness estimates, vaccination will still prevent influenza illness, including thousands of hospitalizations and deaths," scientists from the CDC report in the issue of Morbidity and Mortality Weekly Report published Thursday.
+"Even with current vaccine effectiveness estimates, vaccination will still prevent influenza illness, including thousands of hospitalizations and deaths," scientists from the CDC reported in the issue of Morbidity and Mortality Weekly Report published Thursday.
 And health officials say it's still not too late to get vaccinated — they expect flu season will last at least another few weeks.

-According to this preliminary study — which will be updated at the end of the flu season — the current flu vaccine is not quite as poor as health officials had feared.
-A study in Australia suggested the vaccine would only be about 10 percent effective against the H3N2 virus, and a preliminary study from Canada two weeks ago put that figure at 17 percent.
+According to this preliminary study, which will be updated at the end of the flu season, the current flu vaccine is not quite as poor as health officials had feared.
+A study in Australia suggested the vaccine would be only about 10 percent effective against the H3N2 virus, and a preliminary study from Canada two weeks ago put that figure at 17 percent.

 Also encouraging is news that the H3N2 strain of flu is becoming somewhat less common, relative to the other strains that are more easily quelled by the vaccine.